Looking for some fun date ideas in London? I’ve got you covered.

 Explore Camden Market

 There’s plenty to do, you can stop for some street food, shop at Buck Street Market, or head over to Inverness Street Market.
-Make sure you go during one of the quieter times – I recommend Friday morning – or your date will be crashed by hordes of visitors very quickly.
+Make sure you go during one of the quieter times – we recommend Friday morning – or your date will be crashed by hordes of visitors very quickly.

-Quaff Drinks on a Rooftop Bar
+Quaff Drinks in a Rooftop Bar

 Sipping champagne whilst being treated to stunning views of the skyline is one of the most luxury date ideas London has to offer.